Selective Address Mobility

 default-drop forwarding policy.
 The managed exceptions are narrow:

-RemoteAddressClaim opens the capture-to-tunnel FORWARD path it owns.
+MobilityPool local capture plan opens the capture-to-tunnel FORWARD path it

 Overlay And Federation Addressing On Cloud Nodes